 I’m an essential worker.
 Can I get the vaccine?

 Healthcare workers who treat COVID-19 patients as well as employees of long term care facilities and frontline medical responders became eligible to receive the vaccine with Phase 1A.
 As of Feb.
 1, school employees were able to start getting vaccinated under Phase 1B.
-As of March 4, those working in law enforcement, child care and the funeral service industry can get vaccinated under Phase 1C.
+As of March 4, those working in law enforcement, child care and the funeral service industry became eligible to get vaccinated under Phase 1C.

-What kinds of medical conditions make someone eligible to receive the vaccine in Phase 1B and 1C?
+What kinds of medical conditions make someone eligible to receive the vaccine in Phases 1B, 1C, 1D and 1E?

 According to the Ohio Department of Health, the Ohioans with the following disorders are eligible to receive the vaccine in Phase 1B: cerebral palsy; spina bifida; congenital heart disease; type 1 diabetes; inherited metabolic disorders; severe neurological disorders including epilepsy; severe genetic disorders including Down’s Syndrome, Fragile X, Prader Willi Syndrome, Turner Syndrome; severe lung disease including cystic fibrosis and severe asthma; sickle cell anemia; alpha- and beta-thalassemia.